Orion Engineered Carbons S.A. to Post Q4 2021 Earnings of $0.23 Per Share, Jefferies Financial Group Forecasts (NYSE:OEC)

 Orion Engineered Carbons S.A.
-(NYSE:OEC) – Stock analysts at Jefferies Financial Group dropped their Q4 2021 earnings per share estimates for Orion Engineered Carbons in a research report issued to clients and investors on Tuesday, May 11th.
-Jefferies Financial Group analyst L. Alexander now expects that the specialty chemicals company will post earnings per share of $0.23 for the quarter, down from their prior forecast of $0.41.
+(NYSE:OEC) – Stock analysts at Jefferies Financial Group decreased their Q4 2021 earnings estimates for Orion Engineered Carbons in a research report issued to clients and investors on Tuesday, May 11th.
+Jefferies Financial Group analyst L. Alexander now anticipates that the specialty chemicals company will earn $0.23 per share for the quarter, down from their prior estimate of $0.41.

-Orion Engineered Carbons (NYSE:OEC) last issued its quarterly earnings data on Thursday, May 6th.
-The specialty chemicals company reported $0.51 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.45 by $0.06.
-Orion Engineered Carbons had a net margin of 2.47% and a return on equity of 38.90%.
-The company had revenue of $360.00 million for the quarter, compared to the consensus estimate of $348.00 million.
-During the same period last year, the firm posted $0.44 EPS.
-Orion Engineered Carbons’s revenue for the quarter was up 7.1% on a year-over-year basis.
+Orion Engineered Carbons (NYSE:OEC) last announced its quarterly earnings data on Thursday, May 6th.
+The specialty chemicals company reported $0.51 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.45 by $0.06.
+The firm had revenue of $360.00 million during the quarter, compared to analyst estimates of $348.00 million.
+Orion Engineered Carbons had a return on equity of 38.90% and a net margin of 2.47%.
+Orion Engineered Carbons’s quarterly revenue was up 7.1% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.44 earnings per share.

 Orion Engineered Carbons Company Profile